FrancisBanville/ms_interpreting_probabilities/README.md

 @Pringle2020Resolving), many observations of interactions are actually false positives.
 Similarly, forbidden interactions can be false negatives in metawebs, e.g. if they have been assessed for specific phenotypes, locations or time.
-Implementing a Bayesian framework, which updates prior probabilities of interactions with empirical data (e.g., @Bartomeus2016ComFra,
+Implementing a Bayesian framework, which updates prior probabilities with empirical data (e.g., @Bartomeus2016ComFra, @Cirtwill2019QuaFra), could improve our estimation of interaction probabilities in both systems.

-@Cirtwill2019QuaFra), could lessen these errors.
+# Statistical behavior of networks in key ecological applications

 There are thus fundamental differences between metawebs and local networks when it comes to the estimation and biological interpretation of interaction probabilities.
-These differences must be taken into account when analyzing ecological interaction data because they impact the statistical behaviour of these probabilistic networks.
+These differences must be taken into account when analyzing ecological interaction data because they impact the statistical behavior of these probabilistic networks.

-# Statistical behaviour of networks in key ecological applications

-Quantitative interactions can be converted to probabilistic interactions by normalizing.

 ## Taxonomic agglomeration and division of nodes

 The properties of ecological networks depend on their level of organization [@Guimaraes2020Structurea].
-Indeed, at different taxonomic scales, different behaviours and dynamics can be observed and distinct ecological questions can be answered (e.g., exploring evolutionary dynamics at broad taxonomic scales).
+Indeed, at different taxonomic scales, different behaviors and dynamics can be observed and distinct ecological questions can be answered (e.g., exploring evolutionary dynamics at broad taxonomic scales).
 Because of these reasons, it could be important to analyse the same network at different taxonomic scales.
 However, we want to emphasize here that many